|21st December||funding 2016 and 2017 by SNSF - thanks to all|

 |19th August||Castillo et al., Prognostic Factors in HIV-Hodgkin Lymphoma|

 Castillo et al. aimed at identifying predictive and prognostic factors in patients with HIV-associated classical Hodgkin Lymphoma (HL) receiving a combination of chemotherapy (doxorubicin, bleomycin, vinblastine, dacarbazine; ABVD) and antiretroviral therapy.
 Patients experienced high overall response rates to therapy of 91% and high 5-year progression-free survival and overall survival rates of 69% and 78%, respectively.
-A CD4-positive count <200 cells/µl was an independent, adverse prognostic factor.
+A CD4-positive count

 The study supports the finding that HIV-infected patients with HL should receive standard doses of ABVD and underscores the prognostic value of the CD4-positive cell count at HL diagnosis.